 The third of the songs previewed, ‘False Prophet’, set to a dense, bluesy rhythm, sees Dylan in a darker universe, one that radiates a degree of anger.
 ‘I’m first among equals, second to none,’ he sings, not without bitterness.
 ‘The last of the best, you can bury the rest.’
 It reminded me of the cynicism of ‘Positively 4th Street’.

-Five of the remaining seven songs, ‘My Own Version Of You’, ‘I’ve Made Up My Mind To Give Myself To You’, ‘Black Rider’, ‘Mother Of Muses’ and ‘’Key West (Philosopher Pirate’)’ conform to the album’s dreamy, shimmering tempo, a shimmering Spanish guitar giving ‘Black Rider’ a hint of Mexico.
+Five of the remaining seven songs, ‘My Own Version Of You’, ‘I’ve Made Up My Mind To Give Myself To You’, ‘Black Rider’, ‘Mother Of Muses’ and ‘’Key West (Philosopher Pirate’)’ conform to the album’s dreamy, shimmering tempo, a sun-baked Spanish guitar giving ‘Black Rider’ a hint of Mexico.
 On ‘Goodbye Jimmy Reed’, Dylan’s studio band conjure up the same feel as those who played behind him in the Highway 61 Revisited and Blonde On Blonde era.
 Finally, ‘Crossing The Rubicon’ is another first-person monologue, set to a stately blues tempo.

 Virtually alone among his contemporaries, Bob Dylan has declined to bow to any form of modernity.
 That’s not for him, any more than following trends or jumping on bandwagons.
 He led, even if there was nowhere much to go; he is who he is and nothing will change him.
 This has result in the odd misstep but here, on Rough And Rowdy Ways, we have a shining illustration of how this old rocker continues to give us something magical on which to dwell, that spell Bob Dylan weaves that will never, ever, bore us.